calvinf/Bible-API-Thing/README.md

 Bible API Thing
 ===============

-This is to interact with the American Bible Society API
+This is to interact with the BibleSearch API from the [American Bible Society](http://bibles.org/pages/api/)

 Note: In Progress
 -----------------